 Users can load an image to each list item in the dropdown.
 Images can also be aligned with the text.

-Supports making a custom drawing for every list item.
+Make a custom drawing for every list item.

-Customize the drop-down position to load the pop-up where needed.
+Customize the dropdown position to load the pop-up where needed.

 Show or hide the clear button, which is used to clear the editor value and selection.